Chart Color Schemes

 Lennox Head - Skennars Head shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Lennox Head - Skennars Head has a notably high educational attainment rate among residents aged 15 and above, with 36.9% holding university qualifications compared to the broader NSW average of 21.3%.
-This is also higher than the SA4 region's average of 24.3%.
+Lennox Head - Skennars Head has a higher educational attainment than broader benchmarks.
+36.9% of its residents aged 15 and above hold university qualifications, compared to 21.3% in the rest of NSW and 24.3% in the SA4 region.
 Bachelor degrees are the most common at 26.0%, followed by postgraduate qualifications (7.2%) and graduate diplomas (3.7%).
-Vocational credentials are also prevalent, with 36.1% of residents holding such qualifications, including advanced diplomas (13.2%) and certificates (22.9%).
+Vocational credentials are also prominent, with 36.1% of residents holding them, including advanced diplomas (13.2%) and certificates (22.9%).

 Frequently Asked Questions - Education